Benchmarking Attacks on Learning with Errors: Introduction

 A full-scale quantum computer would threaten the security of most modern public key cryptosystems.
 A quantum computer could easily solve the hard math problems\textemdash such as integer factorization\textemdash on which many of these systems are based.
 Consequently, the cryptographic community has sought to develop {\em quantum-resistant} cryptosystems, based on hard problems that quantum computers cannot easily solve.

 Cryptosystems based on Learning with Errors (LWE) have emerged as leading contenders.
 The LWE problem is: given many instances of a random vector $a$ of dimension $n$ along with a noisy inner product of $a$ with a secret vector $s$ modulo $q$, recover $s$.
-The hardness of LWE depends on the dimension $n$, the modulus $q$, and the distributions that the secret and the error are drawn from.
+The hardness of LWE depends on the dimension $n$, the modulus $q$, and the distributions from which the secret and the error are drawn.

-Several LWE-based cryptosystems, such as \texttt{CRYSTALS-KYBER}~\cite{crys_kyber} were standardized by NIST, the US National Institutes of Standards and Technology~\cite{nist2022finalists} in 2022 for industry use in post-quantum cryptography.
+Several LWE-based cryptosystems, such as \texttt{CRYSTALS-KYBER}~\cite{crys_kyber} were standardized by NIST, the US National Institutes of Standards and Technology~\cite{nist2022finalists} in 2024 for industry use in post-quantum cryptography.
 Furthermore, all publicly available fully homomorphic encryption (HE) libraries rely on the hardness of LWE for their security.
 HE was standardized by an industry consortium in 2018~\cite{HES}, with recent updated analysis given in~\cite{bossuat2024security}.
-Since standardization, LWE-based cryptosystems have been incorporated into applications such as the encrypted messaging protocol, Signal~\cite{signal_kyber}, and LWE-based HE schemes have been used in production by Microsoft in a password-breach detection scheme~\cite{msr_passwords}, and in the finance industry for encrypted compute on sensitive market data~\cite{hint_sight}.
+Since standardization, LWE-based cryptosystems have been incorporated into applications such as the encrypted messaging protocol, Signal~\cite{signal_kyber}, and LWE-based HE schemes have been used in production by Microsoft in a password-breach detection scheme~\cite{msr_passwords}, and in the finance industry for encrypted computations on sensitive data~\cite{hint_sight}.

 Consequently, vetting the security of deployed LWE-based cryptosystems is critical.
 Although LWE is believed to be secure against attacks by a quantum computer, additional analysis is needed to ensure it is secure against classical (non-quantum) attacks.
 Numerous attacks against LWE have been proposed in recent years, but the LWE parameters proposed by NIST and HomomorphicEncryption.org are set to ensure $128$-bits of security in theory against all known attacks~\cite{nist_kyber_draft_standard, HES, bossuat2024security}.
 Such conclusions of security are often reached through use of the LWE Estimator~\cite{LWEestimator}, an open-source tool that estimates the resources needed to successfully attack given LWE parameters based on theoretical analysis and heuristic assumptions~\cite{nist_kyber_estimate, HES, bossuat2024security}.